MMMZZZZ/Jellyfin-Migrator/README.md

 ### Path adjustments

 Jellyfin mostly uses hardcoded, absolute paths.
-There are the `%MetadataPath%` and `%AppDataPath%` path variables, but even those paths aren't portable because they use the operating systems slashes (meaning, `\` on Windows and `/` else).
-Even though Jellyfin might find the files without adjusting the slashes this still matters, see below.
+There are the `%MetadataPath%` and `%AppDataPath%` path variables, but even those paths use the operating systems slashes (meaning, `\` on Windows and `/` else).
+Jellyfin might find the files without adjusting the slashes, but I prefer to be safe here and many of them are updated for other reasons anyway ([see below](#item-ids)).
-Long story short, *every* file path needs to be updated.
+Long story short, *every* file path is updated.

 This is what my first version of the script did.
 Update all paths everywhere.
 This is also where publicly available documentation ended at the time of writing this script (may-october 2022).
 Any tutorial and tool available on the internet does this (and only this) step.
 It works; everything seems to be there after the migration, but (as others noted, too) it doesn't survive a library scan.
 During the scan, Jellyfin "correctly" detects that all the old files are gone, thus deletes all metadata and rescans everything.